breck7/publicdomaincompany.com/README.md

 We are looking to fill the following positions.

-Email breck7@gmail.com explaining why you want to work for the public domain and what you've built in the past.
+To apply, email breck7@gmail.com explaining why you want to work for the public domain and what you've built in the past.